solid/authentication-panel/HttpSignature.md

                      [ cert:key <https://candice.example/clefs/doc1#clef3> ].
 ```

-The Group resource can itself be access controlled to be only visible to members of
+The Group resource can itself be access controlled to be only visible to members of the Group.
-the Group, though that requires adding members to the group to send out notifications
+Of course this requires adding members to the group to have as effect the sending of a notifications to the new member.
-to the members.

 ## Extending the Protocol with Credentials